hausii/WakeOnLan/README.md

 -----

   Create a configuration file with the hosts you want to wake up and save it in the same directory as wol.py .
 Extecute the wol.py script, no arguments are required.
+  Make sure you have PyYAML installed, please see https://pyyaml.org on installation instructions for your system.

 Configuration
 -------------